 Ok so let’s start at the start.
 Bikepacking is a way of road touring across a country by bicycle.
 It allows travellers to just set out from the front doorstep and reach far-off destinations.
 It is a way to slow down travel and fully absorb the surrounding environment.
 Cycle touring has been on the rise since the 70s and 80s, and has gone nuts in recent years.

 However, the term bikepacking is actually quite a reductive one, and incorporates a huge spectrum of very different travellers.
-Examples of bike-packing can range from the occasional weekend tour of your home county, to the cycling-nomad who has been living on his bicycle for the past 27 years!
+Examples of bike-packing can range from the occasional weekend tour of your home county to the cycling nomad who has been living on his bicycle for the past 27 years!
+It can cover long distances on asphalt or short trips on rough terrain, it really is a super versatile way to travel.

 Moreover, bikepackers themselves also come in all shapes and forms (although they are all fit!).
 Some of them rely completely on their own resources, sleeping in a tent and cooking their food outdoors.
 Others head to town for the night parking their bike at hotels, hostels or maybe even using bike packing specific accommodation options such as, “WarmShowers” and “Bike-hotels”.